-You can download the game with help of the special web-installer, which will automatically download and install the game.
+You can download World of Tanks through the use of the Wargaming Game Center, which will automatically download and install the game.

 Currently, World of Tanks features more than 150 machines from America, Germany, USSR and France.
 Later on, we will add British and Japanese tanks.